prechelt/typecheck-decorator/README.md

 This is a very pragmatic extension for programs that do not model every little data structure as a class but rather make heavy use of the built-in sequence types.
+(Static type checkers will usually not understand such annotations.)

-It is easiest explained by examples:
+This is easiest explained by examples:

    ```Python
    @tc.typecheck